 Private Loan Lenders

-Private educational loans, also known as alternative loans, are available to students who are not eligible for financial aid or who need additional funds to meet educational expenses.
+Private educational loans, also known as alternative loans, are available to students who are not eligible for financial aid or who need additional funds to meet educational expenses; however, Federal Title IV funds may be more favorable than private loans.
 The student's eligibility is determined by the cost of attendance minus other financial aid or the annual loan maximum amount as determined by the lender.

 Because alternative loans are not guaranteed by the federal government, they must be insured privately.
 This extra cost is passed on to the borrower in the form of higher fees and interest rates.
 Additionally, the lender will evaluate your credit history as well as other factors to determine if they will lend to you.
 You may be denied by one lender and approved by another because of the different ways they interpret your information.